blueripple/blueripple-research/br-2021-NewMaps/posts/NY_Congressional/inputs/post_daveModelTable.md

 provide a good opportunity to discuss why BR’s demographic model and the historical model may differ.
 In the old map, this district included Staten Island and some of Sunset Park in Brooklyn.
-The struck-down Dem map added very D-leaning Park Slope, Brooklyn into the district, making it a safe-D seat.
-The new map, removes Park Slope and slightly changes the boundaries in southwestern Brooklyn.
+The struck-down Dem map added very D-leaning Park Slope into the district, making it a safe-D seat.
+The new map removes Park Slope and slightly changes the boundaries in southwestern Brooklyn.
 Under the old map, Democrat Max Rose won this seat in the D-wave of 2018, and promptly lost it to Republican Nicole Malliotakis in 2020.